Log Analytics New Query Experience - Example Queries

 We have been hard at work collecting and curating over 250 example queries, designed to provide instant value.

-The first time you use Log Analytics you may use the brand new dialogue experience – containing a wealth of example queries ready to use:
+The first time you use Log Analytics you may use the brand new dialog experience – containing a wealth of example queries ready to use:

 Each example query is represented by a card, containing glanceable information allowing users to quickly scan through the queries and find what they need.